Ngombo/wordcloudpdf/README.md

 e.g., **Determiners & articles** *(the, a ...)*, **Numericals** *(1, two, third ...)*,  **Adverbs** *(really, already, still, early, now)*, **Conjunction** *(and, or, but, if, while, although...)*.

 **<ins>obs</ins>**: nltk sometimes requires installing from the command line, e.g. pip install nltk==2.0.5.

-If the right-click does not work, launch it from the system cmd > pip install word cloud.

-**<ins>obs</ins>**: Microsoft Visual C++ 14.0 is required.
-Follow further instruction on https://www.scivision.dev/python-windows-visual-c-14-required/)

 * PyPDF2 => To extract all the text from the pdf file into a stream
 * numpy => Optional use, to create a shape (mask) for the word cloud